Home Hip Replacement Complications

 • Unexpected pain

 Hip replacement complications can happen during surgery.
 For example, during the implantation of the femoral stem, bone around the device can be fractured.
+These fractures are typically managed with additional screws, wires or surgical intervention.
 Other complications can develop weeks, months or even years after a typical recovery period.

 Lawyer Daniel Nigh explains why you should contact an attorney if you’ve had revision surgery for a hip implant.